akrzemi1/__sandbox__/string_view_ctor.md

 This illustrates that UB in well designed places is a feature offered to the programmers.
 Not an omission.
 Not something to be defined in the future releases of the Standard.

+### 6.5.
+No need for defensive checks or preconditions

+This subsection assumes that the intention of P0903R1 is to modify `std::string_view` so that it can unambiguously store both not-a-string value and a zero-sized string value, and that the callees can later retrieve the inforrmation which of the two values was intended.
+In section 4 we already showed that this is not doable with state `{nullptr, 0}` as proposed by P0903R1.

+If `std::string_view` is altered to additionally store the not-a-string value, then in each function taking `std::string_view` needs to make a concious decision, what the function should do if it receives not-a-string value.
+Programmers often forget about it, which causes bugs.
+If they do not forget and they do not want the not-a-string value even to be passed to the function (because in a given context it makes no sense), they have two options:

+1. Put a defensive if-statement in the beginning (and there is no good choice as to what to do inside).
+2. Put an explicit precondition in the function.

+In either case the logic becomes more complicated.
+In the first case we have an additional branch which is useless in correct programs (that do not pass unintended values).
+In the second case we have a precondition that anyone needs to be aware of.
+A precondition is superior to defensive if-statement, but is inferior to strong types that encode the same condition in their *invariants*.
+Currently in `std::string_view` without P0903R1 we have a *strong invariant*: object of type `std::string_view`, if constructed correctly, and lifetime issues observed, *always* represents a reference to a string.
+There is no question of "what to do with a not-a-string".
+Even its default constructor creates a reference to a globally accessible zero-sized string.
+Everyone who uses type `std::string_view` knows that it deals with strings of different sizes and nothing else.
+This is similar in nature to RAII: if an object managing a resource is in its lifetime, you get the guarantee that the resource is available to you and you do not have to check for anything.

 ## 7. What is gained by widening the contract

 ### 7.1.
 Handle cases where not-a-string is conflated with zero-sized string